dogtail9/DocumentationMarkdownToHtml/README.md

-# Converts documentation writen in Markdown to Html
+# Convert Markdown to Html in the build process
 This project contains a gulpfile that converts Markdown files to Html.

 ## Step 0 : Prerequisites